-Sports and luxury watch brands have such a long history together that watch sponsorship is essentially a sport in itself.
+Sports and luxury watch brands have such a long history that watching sponsorship is essentially a sport in itself.
 With the US Open in full swing, I’ve picked the currently ranked top three men and women players to showcase the watch brand in their corner.
-For the men we have Djokovic with Audemars Piguet, Nadal with Richard Mille and Federer with Rolex.
-For the women we have Caroline Wozniacki with Rolex, Kim Clijsters with Citizen and Maria Sharapova with Tag Heuer.
-Note that, sadly, Vera Zvonareva, who is currently ranked second, does not have a watch sponsor.
-That bumps up the current number four, Maria Sharapova to take her place.
+We have Djokovic with Audemars Piguet, Nadal with Richard Mille, and Federer with Rolex for the men.
+We have Caroline Wozniacki with Rolex, Kim Clijsters with Citizen, and Maria Sharapova with Tag Heuer for the women.
+Sadly, Vera Zvonareva, who is currently ranked second, does not have a watch sponsor.
+That bumps up the current number four, Maria Sharapova, to take her place.
 Lucky for us, she’s also a very photogenic Russian who has Tag Heuer backing her up.

 Mens #1: Novak Djokovic with Audemars Piguet

 After his huge Wimbledon victory over defending champ Nadal, Djokovic is the newly #1 ranked mens player.
 At the start of the US Open this week he was officially named the brand ambassador of Audemars Piguet – a perfect matchup of one of the most renowned watch brands in the world with the current top player in the world.
 With Djokovic newly signed and Audemars never one to rush their craft, we don’t expect to see a signature watch released for him for another year or two.